-Drilling at the Çöpler deposit commenced in 2000, and since that time a total of 2,554 holes have been drilled for 347,972.2 m.
+Drilling at the Çöpler deposit commenced in 2000, and since that time a total of 2,635 holes have been drilled for 373,561.9 m.
+A total of 68 DD holes have been completed in 2021 (18,491.8 m).

-Step-out drilling at the Çöpler deposit has defined most of the lateral boundaries of the mineralisation.
+Step-out drilling at the Cöpler deposit has defined most of the lateral boundaries of the mineralisation.
 There has been additional development drilling, as well as condemnation drilling of areas planned for infrastructure during the last few years.
-Infill drilling programmes have been conducted since 2007 to improve confidence in the short-term mine planning.
-Drilling in 2014 focused on mineralisation confirmation with a twin-hole programme.
-The Çöpler deposit continues to be tested using RC and DD drilling as production proceeds.

-Development drilling continued in 2015 by improving sample coverage at depth in the Manganese Zone and along structural boundaries in the Main Zone.
-In addition to the drilling of in situ mineralisation, a stockpile drilling programme began in December 2015 to confirm sulfide stockpile ore grade, grade distribution, and mineralogy.

-Drilling in 2016-2020 mainly focused on target generation to supplement the amount of oxide material in production.
+- Infill drilling programmes have been conducted since 2007 to improve confidence in the short-term mine planning. - Drilling in 2014 focused on mineralisation confirmation with a twin-hole programme.
+The Çöpler deposit continues to be tested using RC and DD drilling as production proceeds. - Development drilling continued in 2015 by improving sample coverage at depth in the Manganese Zone and along structural boundaries in the Main Zone.
+In addition to the drilling of in situ mineralisation, a stockpile drilling programme began in December 2015 to confirm sulfide stockpile ore grade, grade distribution, and mineralogy. - Drilling in 2016-2020 mainly focused on target generation to supplement the amount of oxide material in production.
 This was focused on the Main Zone, the West pit, and the Saddle areas.
 These drilling programmes aimed to test continuation of the main gold-bearing structures based on a re-interpretation of the Çöpler structural and mineralisation settings.
-In-pit drilling campaigns continue.
+In-pit drilling campaigns continue. - Drilling at the Çöpler deposit in 2020-2021 focused on confirmation of copper mineralisation.
+A total of 199 DD holes were drilled for 41,521.7 m in this period.

 Drilling at Çakmaktepe commenced in 2012 and has resulted in the definition of three distinct mineralised zones: East, Central, and North.
 As production proceeded within the Çakmaktepe Central and East pits, additional targets were generated to provide push-back options around the pit design.
-A total of 130 DD holes have been completed since 2019 to test for continuation of the Çakmaktepe mineralisation to the north and the east.
+A total of 136 DD holes have been completed since 2019 to test for continuation of the Çakmaktepe mineralisation to the north and the east.

-After the initial discovery of mineralisation at Ardich, SSR Mining has undertaken several drilling programmes to better define the geological model and to improve resource inventories.
-Anagold has completed 304 DD holes at Ardich since late-2017, including holes for metallurgical testing and hydrogeological studies.
+Since the initial discovery of mineralisation at Ardich, Anagold has undertaken several drilling programmes to better-define the geological model and to attempt to increase resource inventories.
+Anagold has completed 531 DD holes for 111,004.35 m at Ardich from late-2017 to 31 December 2021, including holes for metallurgical testing and hydrogeological studies.
+Drillholes AR01-AR427 are included in an updated geological model for Ardich, developed in late-2021.

 Drilling at Bayramdere commenced in 2007 as part of the near-mine exploration strategy.
-Since that time 118 holes have been drilled at Bayramdere for a total of 10,708.9 m.
+Since that time 120 holes have been drilled at Bayramdere for a total of 10,734.2 m.